Amalgam Fillings Health Risk Evidence is Largely Ignored

 Avoid the Risk with Holistic Dentistry

-Here at Winters Dental Excellence, we believe in practicing holistic dentistry that protects your overall wellbeing.
+Here at our office, we believe in practicing holistic dentistry that protects your overall wellbeing.
 Abundant evidence exists that amalgam fillings are harmful to your body and the environment.
 In order to protect your health, we use tooth colored fillings made of a composite material for dental restorations.
 If you have old amalgam fillings that you would like to have replaced, we are more than happy to help.
 You should never have to choose between the health of your teeth and the health of your body.